 - A statement on further financial support conditional on receipt of the Award.

-- A brief outline of the research which will be enabled/facilitated by the research giving the objectives, procedures and intended outcomes (suggested length of up to two pages).
+- A brief outline of the research or activity that will be enabled/facilitated by the award giving the objectives, procedures and intended outcomes (suggested length of up to two pages).

 Closing Date and Presentation

-The recipient of the Award will be chosen by a panel established by NZSEE and including at least one nominee from EQC.
+The recipient of the Award will be chosen by a panel established by NZSEE and including at least one person nominated by EQC.
 The decision of the panel will be final, and no correspondence will be entered into.
+No award may be issued at the discretion of the panel.
 The Award will be presented at the NZSEE Conference.

 |2015||Dr. Liam Wotherspoon|